Garrett Cooper Player Props: Marlins vs. Guardians

 Garrett Cooper At The Plate

-- Cooper has a double, a triple, three home runs and three walks while hitting .313.
+- Cooper has a double, a triple, three home runs and three walks while batting .313.

-- Among qualified batters in MLB play, his batting average ranks 26th, his on-base percentage ranks 80th, and he is 48th in the league in slugging.
+- Among qualified batters in MLB action, he ranks 22nd in batting average, 76th in on-base percentage, and 41st in slugging.

 - Cooper enters this game on a four-game hitting streak.
-In his last games, he's hitting .190.
+During his last outings, he's hitting .190.

-- Cooper has had at least one RBI in 35.3% of his games this year (six of 17), with more than one RBI three times (17.6%).
-He has also accounted for three or more of his team's runs in one contest.
+- Cooper has driven in a run in six games this year (35.3%), including three games with more than one RBI (17.6%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run three times this season (17.6%), including one multi-run game.
+- He has scored at least one run three times this year (17.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.